mariaparshakova/AmazonMusic-Recommender-System/README.md

 Install requrements:

-> pip3 install --user --requirement requirements.txt
+> sudo pip3 install -r requirements.txt

 **To run the code you need to download Amazon.Music.tar and extract files**